HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 18. Restart the HCL Portal server and check /opt/HCL/wp\_profile/logs/WebSphere\_Portal/SystemOut.log to ensure no startup errors.

-## Syndicate the source and target environments
+## Syndicating the source and target environments

 Follow these steps to syndicate the source and target environments: